 Credit Cards With Roadside Assistance Exclusions

-Like many benefits, there are a few exclusions regarding what type of vehicle qualifies for the benefit.
+Like many of the best credit card review benefits, there are a few exclusions regarding what type of vehicle qualifies for the benefit.
 You’re most likely covered if you drive a regular passenger car, SUV, or truck.
 You will need to pay your own way when your vehicle meets one of the following characteristics:

 - Weigh more than 10,000 pounds (the average car weighs 4,000 pounds)